ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/api-gateway-resources.md

 #  API Gateway resources
 {: #api-gateway-resources}

-Before you start working with your resource, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your IBM Cloud Provider plug-in for Terraform configuration file.
+Before you start working with your resource, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
 {: important}

 ## `ibm_api_gateway_endpoint`